How to Use a Pressure Canner to Preserve Your Veggies, Meats, and More

 Cool the Jars

 Allow jars to stand in the canner for 10 minutes to cool slightly.
 Remove them from the canner and set on a wire rack or kitchen towel.
 Do not tighten lids.
 Let cool 12 to 24 hours.
 Test seals by pressing on the lid (it should not pop up or down).
 Refrigerate any improperly sealed food to eat soon.
 Store the rest in a cool, dry place and try to use within one year.
+Use a permanent marker to note the date on the lid so you don't keep canned foods longer than one year before eating.

 Pressure Canning vs. Boiling-Water Canning